 The Foundation performs joint projects, in which it enters into a joint arrangement together with the member foundations.
-The cost incurred in these projects are for 10%-90% covered by the member foundations and both parties have joint rights to the asset being created.
+The cost incurred in these projects are for 10%-90% covered by the member foundations.
 The portion of the cost covered by the member foundation is set off against the income flowing from the invoices issued to the member foundation.
 In 2019 the Foundation has not taken part in a joint operation.